- December 2, 2019

-The Andorran government caught a lot of interest from digital nomads around Europe as they have been considering implementation of an e-residency in Andorra to allow company set-up without physical residency.
-The Minister of Interior and Justice, Mr. Josep Maria Rossell has committed to study the viability of such a system following Estonia model of e-residencies.
-The small Baltic country has been very successful with their e-residency program geared to set up companies for e-ecommerce.
-Digital nomads that use the program do not need physical residence in the country.
-Simple registration and a set up for a small fee make this option so popular.
+The Andorran government caught a lot of interest from digital nomads around Europe as they have been considering the implementation of an e-residency in Andorra to allow company set up without physical residency.
+The Minister of Interior and Justice, Mr. Josep Maria Rossell has committed to studying the viability of such a system following Estonia’s model of e-residencies.
+The small Baltic country has been very successful with its e-residency program geared to set up companies for e-commerce.
+Digital nomads that use the program do not need a physical residence in the country.
+Simple registration and a setup for a small fee make this option so popular.
 With e-commerce growing so rapidly, something like this will be a great support to companies who are trying to make a name for themselves.
 Just looking online at websites like Cell Phone Deal will show the statistics of e-commerce and mobile e-commerce growth and what they may mean for the future of these companies.

 Now Andorra is certainly not the best example for a quick company setup.
 However, it has legit reasons all the same.
 Like every other country in the EU, GDPR compliance is mandatory in Andorra as well.
 Finding a GDPR consultant would help, considering what the consultancy company like Privacy Helper talks about it here.
 Besides GDPR, there is a lot of government red tape and restrictive compliance checks from the local banks.
 The process for a company set up in Andorra remains complex and time-consuming.
 This is owed to screening for potential money laundering risks and sufficient substance requirements in the country.
 It seems contradictory after all the efforts made encouraging companies with substance in the country to now switch over to a 100% form of offshore operation.

 E-residencies certainly pick up on the trend of digital entrepreneurs and nomads moving around the world without permanent residency in any country.
 However it remains to be seen how this can be harmonized with local banking compliance and OCDE proper substance standards for a company’s registered address.